 In 2003, Covenant House Florida was operating two shelter sites offering a total of 152 beds.
-It was that year that James M. Gress stepped into the role of executive director, where he remains to this day.
+It was that year that James M. Gress stepped into the role of executive director.
 Gress had been instrumental since the very beginning – he was one of the very first people hired at Covenant House Florida.
 Having served in various positions within the program, and distinguished by his instrumental role in the opening of the Orlando program, Gress led the organization into one of its most distressing periods –the extensive damage to the Fort Lauderdale shelter by Hurricane Wilma in 2005.
 After a long and arduous rebuilding phase, though, the work of Covenant House Florida prevailed.

 The recession of 2009 impacted the programs and services at Covenant House Florida, reducing the total bed capacity from 152 to just under 100.
 Kids are lining up for services, but lack of funding has created the need for waiting lists at both shelters.

 In April 2018, Michael S. Long, joined Covenant House Florida as Chief Executive Officer, overseeing statewide operations.